 Those who want to start a business need appropriate infrastructure and instantly available office premises.
 Furthermore, Berlin has the largest number of co-working spaces on offer as well as the densest network of innovation and technology facilities in Germany.
 Coworking spaces are an ideal alternative for young startups that can’t afford their own offices yet.
 They moreover offer a good opportunity for exchange or to find new employees.

-In addition, campus areas will be created, which will bring together several companies, such as the startup campus "The Factory," which specializes in IoT startups, or the H:32-Tower with a specialization in FinTech.
+In addition, there are campus areas, which bring together several companies, such as the startup campus "The Factory," which specializes in IoT startups, or the H:32-Tower with a specialization in FinTech.
 Both facilities are part of the Berlin hub for IoT & FinTech as part of the DigiHub initiative from the BMWi.

-In addition, Berlin’s young entrepreneurs have numerous maker labs, open workshops and do-it-yourself workshops at their disposal.
+Berlin’s young entrepreneurs also have numerous maker labs, open workshops and do-it-yourself workshops at their disposal.
 Here they can learn how to handle high-tech devices, pass on knowledge and easily test new ideas without having high acquisition costs.

 Berlin’s young entrepreneurs find appropriate technical infrastructure and networking opportunities in the numerous technolgy centers and business incubators.
-Startups benefit from affordable office space: the rent level in Berlin is significantly lower than in other international startup-hubs.
+The rent level in Berlin is significantly lower than in other international startup-hubs.

 University startup centers